kuzn-ilya/react-async-call/README.md

+# react-promise-renderer

-# The package react-promise-renderer has been renamed.
+### The package react-promise-renderer has been renamed.
 Please use react-async-call instead.